 There are two main types of diabetes: Type 1 and Type 2.

 - Type 1 diabetes develops if the body cannot produce any insulin and usually affects people under 40.
 It is treated with insulin injections, diet and regular physical activity.

 - Type 2 diabetes develops when the body can still make some insulin, but not enough, or when the insulin that is produced does not work properly.
 This type of diabetes is usually found in people aged over 40, though in South Asian and African people it often appears after the age of 25.

 Recently more children are being diagnosed, some as young as seven.
 This is due, it is believed, to the rising level of childhood obesity and inactvity.
 Type 2 is treated by diet and physical activity alone or by diet, physical activity and tablets and / or insulin.

-Over 2 million people in the UK have diabetes and it’s estimated that up to 750,000 have the condition but don’t know it.
+2014 stats show that over 3 million people in the UK have diabetes and it’s estimated that 630,000 or more have the condition but don’t know it.